I took the picture above from my Calendar as I thought the words were perfect for this post!!

 Bathroom can be cleaned twice a week, as we wipe it down after every bath or shower.

 Mop twice a week, the areas to be mopped in our house are really small.
+If your house is little carpet mopping is best done after hoovering.

 Change the beds on the weekend to wash and put away by Monday